dtrelogan/react-formstate/README.md

 - no mixin or decoration, just an api
 - form state lives with your form component until the form is submitted with valid data
-- designed to work with controlled components https://facebook.github.io/react/docs/forms.html
+- designed to work with react [controlled components](https://facebook.github.io/react/docs/forms.html)
 - framework simply provides props, you lay out your inputs

 ### features and examples